Hiscock Radiation Belt Explorer (HRBE)

 Cutaway rendering of E1P.

-HRBE is a 1U CubeSat that was designed and built by SSEL students at Montana State University.
-This 10x10x10 cm cube has an aluminium structure with 2 solar cells on each side for power generation.
-The spacecraft bus consists of a Command and Data Handling (CDH) board for controlling the flow of data throughout the satellite, an Electrical Power System (EPS) for regulating power from the solar panels and charging the batteries, a UHF transceiver for sending and receiving data to and from the ground, and a passive Attitude Control System (ACS).
-The payload is a small Geiger Müller tube which detects energetic particles trapped in Earth’s magnetic field.
+HRBE was a 1U CubeSat that was designed and built by SSEL students at Montana State University.
+This 10x10x10 cm cube had an aluminium structure with 2 solar cells on each side for power generation.
+The spacecraft bus consisted of a Command and Data Handling (CDH) board for controlling the flow of data throughout the satellite; an Electrical Power System (EPS) for regulating power from the solar panels and charging the batteries; a UHF transceiver for sending and receiving data to and from the ground; and a passive Attitude Control System (ACS).
+The payload was a small Geiger Müller tube which detected energetic particles trapped in Earth’s magnetic field.

 Status